LionWeb-io/lionweb-typescript/packages/cli/README.md

 ### 0.6.0

 * Add a `repair` command that aligns a JSON serialization chunk with the specification.
-* Add a `textualize` command to render a JSON serialization chunk as pure text.
+* Add a `textualize` command – that's optionally language-aware – to render a JSON serialization chunk as pure text.

 ### 0.5.0